 Thus when there are defects of constructions such as:

-The customer has, at the time of the knowledge of these defects, a period of limitation time (depending on the defect that occurs on the building) to denounce them.
-The builder warned of the defect, must remedy the risk of incurring his responsibility.
+The customer has, as of the moment he becomes aware of these defects, a limited time period (depending on the defect that occurs on the building) to denounce them.
+The builder advised of the defect must see to it to avoid incurring his responsibility.

 The banking responsibility is very broad and fairly complex.
 This responsibility extends as much to the client as to the government.